HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 External AI voice service (ElevenLabs, Cartesia, LMNT)

-Realistic voice clone trained on your real voice and intonations.
-Fine-tune controls vary by service.
-A good option for a digital twin, but usually requires additional payment.
+Realistic voice clone trained on your actual voice and intonations.
+Fine-tuning controls vary by service.
+An excellent option for creating a digital twin, but usually requires an additional payment.

-For the best voice quality, start with strong source audio.
-Here’s how to get a great recording:
+For the best voice quality, start with clear, high-quality source audio.
+Here is how you can get a great recording:

-• Use a high-quality mic or smartphone, held 6–8" from your mouth
+• Use a high-quality mic or smartphone, held 6–8" away from your mouth

 • Upload multiple samples with different emotional tones for greater versatility (for HeyGen Custom Voice Clones only)